Airline big data, combined with predictive analytics is being used to drive up airline ticket prices.

 - Your history of purchasing miles, when and how you redeem these miles (on the home carrier? in which cabin?
 How far in advance is the booking?
 Do you make changes?
-Is it during school holidays?
+Is it during the school holidays?
 Business or leisure destination?
 Are you travelling with others?
-What do the others frequent flyer accounts look like – how will it weight this passengers score on this flight search?
+What do the other frequent flyer accounts look like – how will it weight this passenger score on this flight search?
 Who and how are taxes paid for?)

 - Have you ever checked the insurance box (even for a second to test it), hovered over a ‘more info’ graphic, or even purchased insurance during the checkout process

 - How many other flights does this passenger have booked in the coming days/weeks/months, with the home or partner airline, what class of travel, who travelling with, who paid etc (this can play a large part in determining if the current booking is biz/leisure and helps the airline map out what it thinks your work to vacation ratio looks like)

 - Have you recently obtained a new credit card, what type and do we have any record of miles posting to the account from this card type?
 How often do you engage with these cards?

 - If you’ve not recently had any bonus miles from credit card applications – you might be offered a specific deal during the checkout process to apply for a card which the airline thinks you don’t yet have in your wallet

 - Do you have any confirmed hotel reservations in the arrival city? (are you already committed to a flight purchase?
 Watch the price creep up across the board!)

 Your current physical geographical location, where the airline thinks you are based on flight activity, the last known location you engaged with a flight search, the last location you opened an email or performed a flight search, device type you’re searching from and time of day – are all pulled into the flight query – in real time and used to cross-pollination the data metrics.